jdnichollsc/Meteor-Starter-Template/README.md

 ```cmd
 meteor add check
 ```
-And we can check objects
+And we can check objects to validate
 ```javascript
 Meteor.methods({
   postInsert: function(postAttributes) {